The 2018 Pre-Orientation Application will open in May 2018

 Welcome!
 Here you can learn about Project Search, the best way to get a jumpstart on your four years at Duke. pSearch is designed as an introduction to undergraduate research.
 Over two weeks, participants will be introduced to the discoveries at this high-powered research university and gain the basic skill set to start their own experience--all before their classmates even step foot on campus!
 Incoming students can choose from two research tracks.
 In the sciences track, students will learn valuable lab techniques through the completion of a metagenomics project.
-In the humanities track, students will use humanistic inquiry to develop their own research projects in an area of their choosing whether it's history, art, literature, music, economics, law, politics, global health or even undecided, you will have the chance to explore your interests through your own independent project.
+In the humanities track, students will use humanistic inquiry to develop their own research projects in an area of their choosing.
+Whether you are curious about history, art, literature, music, economics, law, politics, global health, or a different topic, you will have the chance to explore your interests by performing an independent research project.

-- For the science track, teach basic biology lab skills through a genomic analysis of micro-environments around Duke campus.
+- For the science track, teach basic biology lab skills through a metagenomic analysis of micro-environments around Duke campus

-- For the independent research track, expose students to the various resources available for study at Duke through visits to The Edge, the Nasher art museum, the Rubenstein rare book collection, and more
+- For the humanities track, expose students to the various resources available for study at Duke through visits to The Edge, the Nasher Museum of Art, the Rubenstein Rare Book Library, and more

-- Catch the last rays of summer with a day trip to the beach to round out the program, barbecuing and swimming at the Central Campus pool, and spending a relaxing afternoon at the Duke Gardens
+- Catch the last rays of summer with a day trip to the beach, a barbecue event at the Central Campus pool, and a relaxing afternoon at the Duke Gardens

-- Provide upperclassmen mentors and a group of close friends before orientation week even begins
+- Provide upperclassmen mentors and a group of close friends before orientation week begins

-If you want to know Duke and Durham before all other students arrive, meet Duke faculty one on one, and get a head start on your own research, consider applying for pSearch.
-We are looking for students who are interested in an exposure to research, especially those who haven't had formal research experience in high school!
+If you want to become acquainted with Duke and Durham before other students arrive, meet Duke faculty one on one, and get a head start on your own research, consider applying for pSearch.
+We are looking for students who are interested in gaining exposure to research -- especially those who haven't had formal research experience in high school.
 We look forward to hearing from you, and cannot wait to see what you can discover in your four years at Duke.

 Welcome to the Duke family,

-Below is a sampling of the topics that past P-Searchers in the Humanities and Social Sciences track chose to research.
-One of the most exciting parts of P-Search is the ability to choose your own topic in virtually any field that interests you!
+Below is a sampling of the research topics that past pSearchers in the humanities track chose to study.
+One of the most exciting parts of pSearch humanities is the ability to choose your own topic in virtually any field that interests you!

 - The Housewife Heroine